vedph/cadmus-doc/migration/rendering/config-samples.md

 ## Exporting Text with Apparatus in TEI

-This sample configuration exports all the Cadmus text items into a TEI file for the text, and another TEI file for the critical apparatus, using standoff notation.
+This sample configuration exports all the Cadmus text items into a TEI file for the text, and another TEI file for the critical apparatus, using stand-off notation.

 - an **item ID collector** collects all the text items (=all the items whose facet is `text`) from the underlying database, in their order.
-- an **item composer** renders each text item in TEI standoff.
+- an **item composer** renders each text item in TEI stand-off.
 This uses:
   - a **text parte flattener** for token-based texts, to flatten metatextual layer(s) with the base text.
-  - a **text block renderer** for TEI standoff notation.
+  - a **text block renderer** for TEI stand-off notation.
 In turn, this uses a simple **renderer filter** (`nl-appender`) to append a newline after each `div` element.
   - a **JSON renderer** for rendering the apparatus layer.
 This  will build `app` elements from each apparatus layer fragment.
 To add more layers, just add more renderers, each targeting a specific layer type.

 ```json